GENERAL INFORMATION: 503-823-4000

 1. Before the Director adopts a rule, a public hearing must be conducted.
 The Director must give notice of the public hearing in a reasonable manner not less than 10 nor more than 30 days before the hearing.
 The notice must include the place and time of the hearing; where copies of the full text of the proposed rules may be obtained; and a brief description of the proposed rules.

-3. Notwithstanding Subsections 1. and 2. above, the Director may adopt an interim rule without prior public notice upon a finding by the Director that failure to act promptly would result in serious prejudice to the public interest.
+3. Notwithstanding Subsections 7.25.040 C.1. and 2., the Director may adopt an interim rule without prior public notice upon a finding by the Director that failure to act promptly would result in serious prejudice to the public interest.
 In so doing, the Director must include the specific reasons for such prejudice.
 Any rule adopted pursuant to this Subsection will be effective for a period of not longer than 180 days.

 A. Applications.
-An applicant for registration as an operator of a facility must submit to the Bureau:
+An applicant for registration as an Operator of a facility must submit to the Division:

 1. The name, address and telephone number of the applicant;